 Berries and Cream (Copycat Ruth Chris Recipe)

-This recipe for berries and cream is a copycat of a Ruth Chris recipe and is truly amazing.
+This Berries and Cream is a copycat of a Ruth Chris recipe and is truly amazing.
 It will satisfy your sweet tooth but is also light and delicious.
-Top with fresh strawberry, blueberry, blackberry or raspberry it is sheer perfection.
+Top with fresh strawberry, blueberry, blackberry or raspberry, it is sheer perfection.

 What a luxurious dessert!
-It is very rich and creamy and silky smooth.
-This delicious dessert is topped with juicy berries.
+It is extraordinarily rich and creamy and silky smooth.

 SAVE THIS RECIPE!